-According to Article 2(7) of Directive (EU) 2016/797, 'interoperability constituents' means any elementary component, group of components, subassembly or complete assembly of equipment incorporated or intended to be incorporated into a subsystem, upon which the interoperability of the rail system depends directly or indirectly, including both tangible objects and intangible objects.
+According to Article 2(£7) of Directive 2008/57/EC(EU) 2016/797, 'interoperability constituents' means any elementary component, group of components, subassembly or complete assembly of equipment incorporated or intended to be incorporated into a subsystem, upon which the interoperability of the rail system depends directly or indirectly.
+The concept of a 'constituent' covers, including both tangible objects and intangible objects such as software.